 The problem namespaces are intended to solve is to allow multiple objects to have the same ID.
 Object IDs must be unique, but sometimes, such as when modularizing code, you want an ID to be reused, though the value changes with each use.
 One way to solve this is present with custom functions, as each creates a temporary environment to execute its contents within, but these are temporary and thus destroyed when the function exits.
 As Shiny has both UI and server elements that you may want values to go between, the objects must be preserved, and namespaces enable this.
 Perhaps a scheme of creating persistent environments would be viable, but that is not the solution here and might be overkill as well.

-The way namespaces work in Shiny is actually quite obvious, as I indicated earlier, because the namespace name is simply attached as a prefix to the object ID, with the **ns.sep** character separating them.
+The way namespaces work in Shiny is actually quite obvious, as I suggested earlier, because the namespace name is simply attached as a prefix to the object ID, with the **ns.sep** character separating them.
 This special character is apparently just a dash, but is left more abstract in the documentation for the **NS** function that handles this manipulation.

 The **NS** function takes two arguments, appropriately named **name** and **id**.
 The former is the namespace name, and is always required.
 The latter is the object ID and is optional, with a default value of **NULL** and, except for an advanced use I will cover in the appropriate section, is almost unnecessary.
-If you give **NS** both of these arguments, it will return a string that is the namespaces object ID.
+If you give **NS** both of these arguments, it will return a string that is the namespaced object ID.
 If you only provide the **name** argument, however, then a function is returned.
 That function then has a singular argument of **id** and so will generate the namespaced ID for whatever namespace you identified when making this function.

-```{r echo = TRUE}
+```{r echo = TRUE, eval=TRUE}

 NS(“test”, “id”)